Save 15% on Onnit

 We consider Kaged to be the winner for cost because its container offers 100 servings at a better price per gram than anyone else.
 And that’s before taking its potential subscription savings into account.
 If you sign up for automatic shipments, you’ll pay around $0.22 for each 5g serving.

-Kaged is also one of three companies on our list to offer additional discounts for military personnel, medical workers, teachers, students, and first responders.
-Once you verify your status, you’ll be able to get 20% off any order up to once per day.
+Kaged is also one of only two companies on our list to offer additional discounts for military personnel, teachers, students, and first responders (the other being Revive).
+Once you verify your status, you’ll be able to get 20% off any Kaged order up to once per day.
+Revive’s discount is “up to 20%,” with no more specificity as to what criteria qualify you for the full 20% discount and what doesn’t.

 Winner: Kaged